reshamas/reshamas.github.io/_posts/2018-04-19-to-kaggle-or-not.md

 It is true, doing one Kaggle competition does not guarantee that you will be a data scientist.
 Neither does taking one class or attending one conference tutorial or analyzing one dataset or reading one book in data science.
 Working on competition(s) adds to your experience and augments your portfolio.
 It is a complement to your other projects, not the sole litmus test of one's data science skillset.

 ## Having Fun
 Often, people are unsure whether to pursue a career in data science.
 Participating in a competition is a great way to gauge your experience.
 If you really enjoy the process of Kaggle, it will point you more clearly in the right direction.
-If you prefer to spend your time doing something else, that is all right too.
+If you prefer to spend your time doing something else, that is all right too; it is one way to find out.

 # Getting Started with Kaggle